Sanuki, Japan: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be careful to get the correct kind.
-Most adapters on sale are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Be careful to get the right kind.
+Many adapters currently sold are just plug changers and require your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be appropriate for most locations.

 What to wear/what to pack: